softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

     * Set tags on this bare metal server.
 The characters permitted are A-Z, 0-9, whitespace, _ (underscore), - (hyphen), . (period), and : (colon).
 All other characters will be stripped away.
     * *Optional*

-**Pre-set configured bare metal server / custom bare metal server attributes**
+**Monthly/Hourly bare metal server attributes**

 * `datacenter` | *string*
     * Specifies which datacenter the instance is to be provisioned in.
-    * It is a mandatory attribute for pre-set configured and custom bare metal servers.
+    * It is a mandatory attribute for monthly and hourly bare metal servers.
     * *Optional*
 * `hourly_billing` | *boolean*
     * Specifies the billing type for the instance.
 When true the computing instance will be billed on hourly usage, otherwise it will be billed on a monthly basis.
-    * Only pre-set configuration bare metal servers support hourly billing.
     * *Default*: true
     * *Optional*
-* `os_reference_code` | *string*
-    * An operating system reference code that will be used to provision the computing instance.
-    * Pre-set configured bare metal server : [Get a complete list of the os reference codes available for pre-set configuration bare metal servers](https://api.softlayer.com/rest/v3/SoftLayer_Virtual_Guest_Block_Device_Template_Group/getVhdImportSoftwareDescriptions.json?objectMask=referenceCode) (use your api key as the password).
-    * Custom bare metal server : Note the package key ID from the [link](https://api.softlayer.com/rest/v3/SoftLayer_Product_Package/getAllObjects?objectFilter={"type":{"keyName":{"operation":"BARE_METAL_CPU"}}}) and replace **PACKAGE_ID** in the [link](https://api.softlayer.com/rest/v3/SoftLayer_Product_Package/PACKAGE_ID/getItems?objectMask=mask[prices[id,categories[id,name,categoryCode],capacityRestrictionType,capacityRestrictionMinimum,capacityRestrictionMaximum,locationGroupId]]) to your package key ID.
-Select a OS key name from available OS key names.
-    * *Optional*
-    * **Conflicts with** `image_template_id`.
 * `image_template_id` | *int*
     * The image template id to be used to provision the computing instance.
 Note this is not the global identifier (uuid), but the image template group id that should point to a valid global identifier.
 You can get the image template id by navigating on the portal to _Devices > Manage > Images_, clicking on the desired image, and taking note of the id number in the browser URL location.
     * *Optional*